Reducing Inpatient Stays by Moving Pre and Postoperative Orthopaedic Care to the Home

-Now, once a patient’s condition is stable, they can be discharged and remotely monitored by SMART using Current Health’s technology until a theatre slot for surgical repair is confirmed.
+In partnership with the trust’s trauma team, the SMART service introduced a virtual care pathway for patients who present to the accident and emergency department with lower limb fractures.
+Once a patient’s condition is stable, they can be discharged and remotely monitored by SMART using Current Health’s care-at-home platform until a theatre slot for surgical repair is confirmed.

-By incorporating Current Health’s remote patient monitoring (RPM) platform into the new pathway, preoperative care can be delivered safely and effectively at home by allowing SMART to:
+Incorporating Current Health’s technology into the new pathway, preoperative care can be delivered safely and effectively as it enables SMART to:

 - Monitor vital signs continuously with hospital-level accuracy